Shirley MacLaine to star in UK's "Downton Abbey"

-LONDON Oscar-winning actress Shirley MacLaine will join the cast of hit British television series "Downton Abbey," broadcaster ITV announced.
+LONDON Jan 31 Oscar-winning actress Shirley MacLaine will join the cast of hit British television series "Downton Abbey", broadcaster ITV announced.

 Producers said the character of Levinson would provide a "wonderful combatant" for the formidable Dowager Countess played by two-time Oscar winner Maggie Smith.